-Combined Degree Programs with Upstate Medical University
+Combined Degree Program with Upstate Medical University

-SUNY Upstate Medical University (UMU) and ESF partner on two programs providing access to health-related combined degree programs.
-These programs are only available to first year
+SUNY Upstate Medical University (UMU) and ESF partner on a program providing access to a health-related combined degree.

 The 3+3 Early Assurance for the Doctor of Physical Therapy (DPT) program allows students to complete both their undergraduate degree at ESF and their physical therapy doctoral degree at UMU in SIX years rather than seven years.
 The first year at UMU counts for both the fourth year of the bachelor's degree and the first year of the DPT.
-Applications to both ESF and UMU must be completed during the fall of the senior year.